 If you’re going abroad, it’s a good idea to take some holiday money with you in the local currency to pay for essentials like food and drink, tips and taxis.
 To get the best deal, compare travel money prices online and buy it before you go.

 Where to buy travel money

-Banks, bureaux de change, the Post Office, some travel agents, some larger supermarkets, other shops, specialist websites and foreign exchange brokers all sell foreign currency.
+Banks, bureaux de change, the Post Office, some travel agents, larger supermarkets, other shops, specialist websites and foreign exchange brokers all sell foreign currency.

 You can either pick it up in person, or arrange for it to be delivered.
 You’ll often find the best rates when you order currency online but there are some drawbacks.

 - You’ll pay a charge of around £5 for delivery, unless free delivery is offered.

-- You’ll need to be at home to sign for it when it arrives, though they may deliver to a work address.
+- You’ll need to be at home to sign for it when it arrives, but they might deliver to a work address.

-- You may not be given the option to choose which notes you want – it’s often useful to have some smaller notes when you arrive to pay for things like tips.
+- You might not be given the option to choose which notes you want – it’s often useful to have some smaller notes when you arrive to pay for things like tips.

-Depending on where you buy your currency you may get it delivered for free if you order more than a certain amount – typically over £500.
+Depending on where you buy your currency you might get it delivered for free if you order more than a certain amount – normally over £500.

 Get the best deal on travel money

 The exchange rates and the fees you’ll pay for buying your currency will vary between different providers.

 - Buy it in advance – the bureaux de change at the airport, train stations and ferry ports are more expensive than high street and online providers.

 - Shop around for the best deal – use currency exchange comparison websites to find the best deal.
 They can show you how much you’ll get for your money once the exchange rate and any charges have been taken into account.
 TravelMoneyMax.com from Money Saving Expert or MoneySuperMarket.com are good places to search for the best deal.